rmcanany/SolidEdgeHousekeeper/README.md

 **Older Solid Edge versions**
 Some tasks cannot be run on older versions.
 *Cause*: Probably an API call not available in previous versions.
 *Possible workaround*: Use the latest version, or avoid use of the task causing problems.

 **May not support multiple installed Solid Edge versions**
 *Cause*: Unknown.
 *Possible workaround*: Use the version that was 'silently' installed.

-**Printer settings**
-Does not support all printer settings, e.g., duplexing, collating, etc.
-*Cause*: Not exposed in the `DraftPrintUtility()` API.
-*Possible workaround*: Create a new Windows printer with the desired settings.
-Refer to the **Draft Tasks -- Print Topic** below for more details.

 **Pathfinder sometimes blank during Interactive Edit**
 *Cause*: Unknown.
 *Possible workaround*: Refresh the screen by minimizing and maximizing the Solid Edge window.

 ## TASK DESCRIPTIONS